dinhdiep/MONOD2/README.md

 ### Plasma prediction

-To perform plasma prediction, we asked if plasma samples from healthy individuals, lung cancer patients, and colon cancer patients can be identified from their methylation haplotype load profiles.
-In the provided code, a random sample of 20 colon cancer plasma, 20 lung cancer plasma, and 30 healthy plasma were used to train an ensemble MARS (Multivariate Adaptive Regression Splines) model (R `earth` package).
+To perform plasma prediction, we ask if plasma samples from healthy individuals, lung cancer patients, and colon cancer patients can be identified from their methylation haplotype load profiles.
+In the provided code, a random sample of 20 colon cancer plasma, 20 lung cancer plasma, and 30 healthy plasma is used to train an ensemble MARS (Multivariate Adaptive Regression Splines) model (R `earth` package).
 Multiclass prediction is performed by a linear discriminant model on prediction scores.
-The linear discriminant model was built using the prediction scores of training data.
+The linear discriminant model is built using the prediction scores of training data to make multiclass prediction.

 Run example